Huang Wenyong

-Huang Wenyong (25 July 1952 – 20 April 2013) was a Malaysia-born Singaporean actor and former teacher of Chinese descent.
-Local media and colleagues referred to him as "Ah Ge" (senior actor) due to his status.
+Huang Wenyong (25 July 1952 – 20 April 2013) was a Malaysia-born Singaporean actor, host and teacher.

 Huang died at the Singapore General Hospital at around 5 pm (GMT+8) on 20 April 2013, at the age of 60 due to lymphoma.

 Early life and career

 Huang was a teacher in Kuala Lumpur before leaving for Singapore.
 Huang moved to Singapore in the 1970s, with only fifty dollars in hand.
 He joined the Singapore Broadcasting Corporation in 1981.
 He is perhaps best known for his appearances in The Awakening, in which he played love interest to Xiang Yun's character, and The Seletar Robbery in 1982.
 Huang is also known for starring alongside Chew Chor Meng in the long-running popular series Don't Worry, Be Happy (1996–2002) and its spin-off Lobang King as the stingy uncle Leon Ong Kim Lye to Chew's character Ah Bee.
 Huang was nominated for and named one of the Top 10 Most Popular Male Artistes every single year in the annual Star Awards since its introduction in 1994, until his death in 2013.
 In total, Huang starred in more than a hundred Chinese-language television programmes.
 In addition to acting, Huang sang pieces for a few television sitcoms and also released two albums.
 He was an ambassador for anti-ageing product company Zell-V.

 He was an actor for MediaCorp from the late 1970s until his death.
 Appearing in more than 100 television programmes, he was among the first few batches of locally trained actors to enter the local entertainment industry was and considered to be one of the "pioneers in local Chinese drama".